acf-extended/ACF-Extended/README.md

 * Field: Columns - Added "Fill" size and swapped the setting with "Auto" size.
 The "Auto" size will now fit the field size
 * Field: Select - Added "Prepend" & "Append" settings
 * Field: Image Selector - Choices are now compatible with `value : image` logic, allowing developers to save a custom value instead of Image ID/URL
-* Field: Image Selector - Removed gallery setting selector due to unecessary complexity.
+* Field: Image Selector - Removed gallery setting selector due to unnecessary complexity.
 Choices are now all merged into one single setting
 * Field: Relationship - Enhanced Gutenberg post update detection for the Inline Add/Edit Post settings
 * Field: Color Picker - Fixed RGBA library not being correctly initialized in the Gutenberg Editor
 * Field: Date Range Picker - Fixed the JS not being correctly initialized in the Gutenberg Editor
 * Field: Date Range Picker - Enhanced CSS Style of invalid dates to match the ACF Date Picker style
-* Field: WYSIWYG - Fixed potential PHP warning when using an inexisting toolbar
+* Field: WYSIWYG - Fixed potential PHP warning when using an un-existent toolbar
 * Module: Force Sync - Fixed json file timestamp update during the sync
 * Field Settings: Required message - It is now recommended to use `{label}` to display the field label instead of the previous `%s`, for consistency (`%s` will still work)